Group Riding & Etiquette Guide

 Hold the pace: When riding at the front of a group, try to keep a steady pace.
 Accelerating at the beginning or decelerating at the end of your turn at the front (or “pull”) both serve to ruin group dynamics.

 Stay smooth: Pedal smoothly and evenly and don’t surge.
 When possible, soft pedal rather than freewheeling unless braking.
 Remember, smooth is fast.
-On a downhill, riders at the front should continue pedaling so those behind don’t need to brake.
+On a downhill, riders at the front should continue pedalling so those behind don’t need to brake.

 Don’t grab your brakes: Doing so is likely to cause the rider behind to collide with you.